What Is Strength Training?

 Most injuries happen because a child was goofing around and not supervised.
 Muscle strains are the most common injury associated with strength training.

 Some young and professional athletes try anabolic steroids and other performance enhancers to build muscles and improve athletic performance and appearance.
 Talk to your child about the dangers of using these drugs.

 What's a Healthy Routine?

-For best results, do strength exercises for at least 20–30 minutes 2 or 3 days per week.
-Take at least a day off between sessions.
-Work the major muscle groups of your arms, legs, and core (abdominal muscles, back, and buttocks).
+- For best results, they can do strength exercises for at least 20–30 minutes 2 or 3 days per week.
+They should take at least a day off between sessions.

 Strength training is one part of a total fitness program.
 Kids and teens should get at least 1 hour a day of moderate to vigorous physical activity every day, including aerobic (cardio) activity, like running, biking, and playing outside.
 Also, be sure you child drinks plenty of liquids and eats a healthy diet for better performance and recovery.